-This research project encompasses three in-depth case studies.
+This research project encompasses two in-depth case studies.
 The first case-study examines the impact of increased international protection of intellectual property over the last three decades, with the conclusion of the WTO-TRIPs Agreement (‘Trade-Related Aspects of Intellectual Property Rights’) as a key milestone.
 Intellectual property protection has become an important aspect of economic globalization, especially as the world moves towards a knowledge economy.
 How we regulate this impacts how the economy works and who benefits.
-Despite reluctance and protests of many developing and least-developed countries, the protection of intellectual property is increasingly included in bilateral agreements on investment and trade, increasing the international standards of protection.
-This case-study specifically focusses on patent protection and regulatory protection for pharmaceuticals.
-Various TRIPs and ‘TRIPs Plus’ obligations have significantly extended pharmaceutical market monopolies, having a severe impact on the access to medicines and pharmaceutical development.
+What is more, despite reluctance and protests of many developing and least-developed countries, the protection of intellectual property is increasingly included in bilateral agreements on investment and trade, increasing the international standards of protection.
+More specifically, this case-study assesses the rapid emergence and strengthening of data exclusivity standards in these agreements, and the regulatory protection regime for biologic medicines.
+In this context, various TRIPs and ‘TRIPs Plus’ obligations have significantly extended pharmaceutical market monopolies, having a severe impact on the access to medicines and pharmaceutical development.